Published Jun 27, 2023

 Which captain irritated my uncle?
-Jean-Luc Picard, who left the bridge so much that he hung out with Mark Twain, and was even captured by a Cardassian warlord!
-Granted, TNG was only in its third season when my uncle made his remark, but the lesson to me was clear.
-Complaining about Trek is almost as old as Trek itself.
+Jean-Luc Picard, who left the Bridge so much that he hung out with Mark Twain, and was even captured by a Cardassian warlord!
+Granted, Star Trek: The Next Generation was only in its third season when my uncle made his remark, but the lesson to me was clear — complaining about Star Trek is almost as old as Star Trek itself.

-It would have been no problem if my uncle simply said that he disliked TNG.
+It would have been no problem if my uncle simply said that he disliked The Next Generation.
 Everyone has their preferences, even in a franchise they love.
-But when he said that TNG wasn’t real Star Trek, my uncle went too far.
+But when he said that TNG wasn’t "real" Star Trek, my uncle went too far.
 Of course, TNG is real Star Trek.
-Its characters are, as Zefram Cochrane bluntly put it in First Contact, astronauts on some kind of star trek.
+Its characters are, as Zefram Cochrane bluntly put it in Star Trek VIII: First Contact, "astronauts on some kind of star trek."

-Nearly every series has been dismissed as “not real Trek” for some reason or another, from the station-bound stories in Deep Space Nine to the emotional rawness of Discovery.
-But no Trek franchise has received as much ire as the reboot films, starting with 2009’s Star Trek.
+Nearly every series has been dismissed as “not real Star Trek” for some reason or another, from the station-bound stories in Star Trek: Deep Space Nine to the emotional rawness of Star Trek: Discovery.
+But no Star Trek franchise has received as much ire as the reboot films, starting with Star Trek (2009).
 Complaints started as soon as Paramount announced that Chris Pine and Zachary Quinto would replace William Shatner and Leonard Nimoy as Kirk and Spock, and they still haven’t stopped.

 Although I enjoy the movie, I understand why it wouldn’t work for some.
 Director J.J.
-Abrams has little use for the diplomatic dialogues and philosophical arguments found in many Trek classics, preferring instead lens flares and explosions.
+Abrams has little use for the diplomatic dialogues and philosophical arguments found in many Star Trek classics, preferring instead lens flares and explosions.
 The script from Roberto Orci and Alex Kurtzman contains plenty of nods to previous adventures, including an apple-munching Kirk defeating the Kobayashi Maru simulation.
-But the film’s plot, in which the elderly Ambassador Spock (Nimoy) and the Romulan Nero (Eric Bana) travel to the past after the destruction of Romulus, is a different beast entirely.
+But the film’s plot, in which the elderly Ambassador Spock and the Romulan Nero travel to the past after the destruction of Romulus, is a different beast entirely.
 Once in the past, Nero begins radically altering the original timeline, starting with the destruction of the U.S.S.
-Kelvin and its field-commissioned Captain, George Kirk (Chris Hemsworth).
+Kelvin and its field-commissioned Captain, George Kirk.

-The movie’s critics complain that it isn’t real Trek because Pine and Quinto don’t play the same Kirk and Spock from TOS.
-But here’s the thing: the movie agrees!
+The movie’s critics complain that it isn’t real Star Trek because Pine and Quinto don’t play the same Kirk and Spock from The Original Series.
+But here’s the thing — the movie agrees!
 In fact, the movie is very much about the fact that the lives of the Enterprise crew are not quite right.
 Nero changed reality from the moment of Kirk’s birth and his actions reverberate throughout the galaxy.
 The characters we once knew come into being in an all-new environment, and thus make different choices.

 Unmoored by the loss of his father, Kirk indulges in his reckless impulses.
-The cocky romantic fans saw in an episode like “Dagger of the Mind” has been replaced by a womanizing barfly who picks fights with visiting Starfleet cadets.
-Spock’s reality changes when Nero destroys Vulcan and kills his mother Amanda (Winona Ryder).
+The cocky romantic that fans saw in an episode like “Dagger of the Mind” has been replaced by a womanizing barfly who picks fights with visiting Starfleet cadets.
+Spock’s reality changes when Nero destroys Vulcan and kills his mother Amanda.
 Once the child of two worlds, Spock now has only Earth for a home.
 Wishing to honor his mother’s memory, Spock embraces his human side, making for a more emotional half-Vulcan.
-In this new timeline, Captain Pike (Bruce Greenwood) avoids the accident that leaves him scarred, Chekov (Anton Yelchin) joins the bridge crew much earlier, and Uhura’s (Zoe Saldana) xenolinguistic skills earn more respect.
+In this new timeline, Captain Pike avoids the accident that leaves him scarred, Chekov joins the Bridge crew much earlier, and Uhura’s xenolinguistic skills earn more respect.

 Once again, the movie makes this fact part of its plot, as illustrated in a scene that brings together the old and the new.
-After being marooned by Spock on an ice planet, Kirk encounters Ambassador Spock, played again by Nimoy.
+After being marooned by Spock on an ice planet, Kirk encounters Ambassador Spock.
 “James T. Kirk,” Spock says to Pine’s character (with, I hasten to add, more than a little emotion in his voice).
 When Kirk asks how this elderly man knows who he is, Spock answers, “I have been and always shall be your friend.”

 To Pine’s Kirk, Spock’s answer is bewildering and devoid of sentiment.
 Spock has not always been his friend; he just left Kirk to die on this planet.
 Nor does it make sense for the many people who first met these characters in this film.
-The line only gains meaning for them when Spock explains that he, even the angry and hurting version, needs Kirk as an anchor.
-But for the many of us who know these characters from earlier stories such as The Wrath of Khan, where Spock speaks that same phrase to Kirk while sacrificing himself to save the Enterprise.
+The line only gains meaning for them when Spock explains that he, even the angry and hurting version, needs Kirk as an anchor, but especially for the many of us who know these characters from earlier stories such as Star Trek II: The Wrath of Khan, where Spock speaks that same phrase to Kirk while sacrificing himself to save the Enterprise.
 Whatever the feelings between old Spock and new Kirk, my heart fills with emotion when I hear those words.

-The TOS episodes my uncle loved are real Trek, the 90s stories I love are real Trek, and the 2009 film is real Trek because there is no one “real” Trek.
+The TOS episodes my uncle loved are real Star Trek, the 90s stories I love are real Star Trek, and the 2009 film is real Star Trek because there is no one “real” Star Trek.
 As the 2009 film reminds us, there are infinite Treks in infinite combinations, and it’s the privilege of all fans to seek out strange new interpretations.